AchimTuran/gameone.de-on-XBMC/README.md

 gameone.de on XBMC
 ==================

-Watch your favorite gaming show on XBMC.
+Watch your favourite gaming show on XBMC.

 Contributors
 ----------------